brunocfnba/docker-kubernetes-workshop/lab5/README.md

 kubectl rollout undo deployment/dep-pyapp
 ```
 &nbsp;&nbsp;&nbsp;Repeat steps 5 and 6 from this lab to view Kubernetes creating the old pods back and then go to the same URL to check the old version has been deployed.

+**Good job so far!
+Now let's create our cognitive app using Kubernetes and Docker, click [here](https://github.com/brunocfnba/docker-kubernetes-workshop/tree/master/lab6) to go to lab 6**